Children and Family Wellbeing Service

-Welcome to the Wellbeing Prevention and Early Help Service
+Welcome to the Child and Family Wellbeing Service

 The vision for Lancashire's Prevention and Early Help Strategy is to secure a county-wide approach within which all partners co-ordinate, prioritise and maximise their collective efforts to enable children, young people and families to achieve success, resist stress, manage change and uncertainty, and make safe decisions about their future.
 It provides a framework to support partners in reshaping existing services and working together more effectively, utilising existing resources in a more integrated way in order to secure better outcomes for families.

-A key part of the new approach is the launch of Lancashire's Wellbeing, Prevention and Early Help service which offers support to children, young people and families age 0-19+yrs (0 - 25yrs for SEND) and their families.
+A key part of the new approach is the launch of Lancashire's Child and Family Wellbeing Service which offers support to children, young people and families age 0-19+yrs (0 - 25yrs for SEND) and their families.
 With a whole family approach the service will ensure that the needs of children, young people and families who are vulnerable to poor outcomes are identified early and that those needs are met by agencies working together effectively and in ways that are shaped by the views and experiences of the children, young people and families themselves.
 The targeted early help offer will be delivered to those assessed using Lancashire's Common Assessment Framework (CAF) as having more complex or intensive needs aligned to Lancashire's Revised Continuum of Need (CoN) at Levels 1, 2 and additional support where required of the service (by social care) to level 3.

 The service offer for all age groups will be based around five key areas of outcomes:

 a) Children and young people are safe and protected from harm